Consumer Agency Failed To Protect Student Loan Borrowers, Lawsuit Says

 Abrams says that as she tries to run her organization, she's constantly pulled away from her main duties.
 "Over the past year, I have spoken with hundreds of borrowers, sometimes multiple borrowers, every single day and had to break their hearts," she says.

-Abrams says that's because she has to give people the bad news that they've fallen victim to problems with Public Service Loan Forgiveness, or PSLF.
+Abrams says that's because she has to give people the bad news that they've fallen victim to problems with the Public Service Loan Forgiveness program, or PSLF.

 The government program promises firefighters, public defenders, teachers, people who work at nonprofits and others that if they make payments for 10 years, the remainder of their federal student loans will be forgiven.
-Congress created the program in 2007 to encourage people to work in public service jobs which are often lower-paying than other careers.
+Congress created the program in 2007 to encourage people to work in public service jobs that are often lower-paying than other careers.

 Abrams says that's a noble goal, but the program has been badly mismanaged.
 The Department of Education's own accounting shows that 99% of people who have applied for loan forgiveness have been rejected.